dqops/dqo/docs/examples/data-completeness/number-of-null-values.md

 # Number of null values

+## Overview

-Verifies that the number of null values in a column does not exceed the maximum accepted count.
+The following example verifies that the number of null values in a column does not exceed the maximum accepted count.

 **PROBLEM**